Ziddi (1997 film): Box office

 Ziddi was a super hit at the box office, with a collection of Rs 324.3 million.
 The songs were well-received, with the dandy number "Mera Dil Le Gayi Oye" becoming extremely popular.

 Music and soundtrack

 The music for the songs of the film was composed by Dilip Sen–Sameer Sen The lyrics of the songs were penned by Sameer.
 The background score of the movie was done by Surinder Sodhi.

 The album has seven songs in the vocals of Hariharan, K. S. Chithra, Udit Narayan, Kumar Sanu, Shweta Shetty and Alka Yagnik.
 Besides "Mera Dil Le Gayi Oye" with Punjabi dash and touch, the song "Hum Tumse Na Kuch Keh Paaye" became popular as a soft romantic ballad.
-The other songs, in addition, became appealing.
-The song "Mera Dil Le Gayi Oye" also known as "Kammo" is based on "Billo" although the song was reportedly mangled.
+The other popular song, "Mera Dil Le Gayi Oye" also known as "Kammo" is based on "Billo".

 The Ziddi soundtrack album sold 2.2 million units in India, making it one of the year's top ten best-selling Bollywood soundtrack albums.